xiaohui-zhangxh/ruby_llm/README.md

 puts "Conversation used #{last_message.input_tokens} input tokens and #{last_message.output_tokens} output tokens"
 ```

 You can provide content as local files or URLs - RubyLLM handles the rest.
-Vision and audio capabilities are available with compatible models (Claude 3, GPT-4V, Gemini Pro Vision).
+Vision and audio capabilities are available with compatible models.
 The API stays clean and consistent whether you're working with text, images, or audio.

 ## Image Generation